So you discovered Taghazout? Here’s everything you need to know…

 - Prices start at 437 dirhams.

-- This place is absolutely perfect for Digital Nomads and for travelers looking to immerse themselves in the local vibe.
-It’s right on the bustling beachfront, the cafe is energized and where every nomad in the whole town seems to congregate.
-They offer daily yoga on the rooftop overlooking the water, taught by the lovely Iyona, as well as daily surf guides.
+- This place is absolutely perfect for Digital Nomads and for travelers looking to immerse themselves in the local culture.
+It’s right on the bustling beachfront, the cafe is energized and where every westerner in the whole town seems to congregate.
+They offer daily yoga on the rooftop overlooking the water with a lovely instructor as well as daily surf guides.
 Where Amouage and D’Frost offer an exclusive resort experience, WOW feels more lively and local.

 - Prices start at 1,050 dirhams.